bbyars/mountebank/CONTRIBUTING.md

 ### JavaScript OO

 Try to avoid using the `new` and `this` keyword, unless a third-party dependency requires it.
-They are poorly implemented (most JavaScript developers don't know what the `new` keyword does, and every time I know it, I forget it 30 seconds later).
+They were traditionally poorly implemented in JavaScript, so I opted for a more functional code style.
 In a similar vein, prefer avoiding typical JavaScript constructor functions and prototypes.

 Instead prefer modules that return object literals.
 If you need a creation function, prefer the name `create`, although I've certainly abused that with layers and layers of creations in places that I'm none too proud about.
-Although I'm of mixed opinion on this, I've tended to capitalize objects with a `create` method to emulate the style for standard JavaScript constructors.

 The code was written using ES4 and left that way for a long time to support node v4 and earlier.
 Now that node v4 is no longer supported, prefer using ES2015 features.